Looking for a safe, natural solution for symptoms such as anxiety, insomnia, depression, or constipation? Contact Pamela for help.

 The Reiki Credibility Challenge

-Think of the people in your (extended) family who are most different from you (and put aside how many times you tried to talk to them about Reiki in the past).
-Thanks to Dr. Oz, Cousin Vinny is now encouraged that maybe this Reiki thing will relieve the pain in his arthritic joints.
-Aunt Sally is hoping Reiki treatment will help her sleep after years of insomnia.
+Think of the people in your (extended) family who are most different from you — and put aside how many times you tried to talk to them about Reiki in the past.

 They turn to the internet to learn more.
-Do they see much that speaks to them?
+Do they see anything that speaks to them?

 Probably not.